Facilitating plug-in vehicle uptake

 Key documents and links:

-The Smart EV project is funded by Scottish and Southern Energy Power Distribution through its Network Innovation Allowance, and delivered by EA Technology.
+The Smart EV project is funded by Scottish and Southern Energy Networks through its Network Innovation Allowance, and delivered by EA Technology.
 All six GB Distribution Network Operators are project partners.
 It is a follow on project to My Electric Avenue.
 The evidence from My Electric Avenue suggests that plug-in vehicles (PIVs) will cause an impact on the local electricity network, requiring significant investment by Distribution Network Operators (DNOs) an estimated investment of £2.2bn by 2050 will be needed to support PIV uptake.
 My Electric Avenue also demonstrated that demand side response solutions can work, and can work sympathetically with the network, PIVs and people for 3.5kW charging vehicles.
 It is likely that the roll out of this mechanism will facilitate increased numbers of PIVs that can charge without large scale network reinforcement, in the most cost efficient and expedient fashion.
 The roll out needs consideration; specifically, that compatible charging points are required in advance of the predicted increase in PIV numbers, this will require careful messaging with customers.

 At present there is no standardised method of curtailing PIV chargers, and a number of manufacturers have developed proprietary systems.
 Left alone, this will lead to a multitude of system types with little commonality which would make adoption of PIV charge control much more difficult in the future.